intuition-dev/INTUITION/src/README.md

 ```sh
 mbake -i .
 ```
 It will create `items.json`.
-This allows you to fetch that json and search for content, blog, items, etc.
+This allows you to fetch that json and search for content, CMS, items, etc.

-### `mbake -b` will emit an example blog with above.
+### `mbake -b` will emit an example CMS with above.

-The example blog will also show you how the `items.json` is read to display a nice searchable and paginated list of items.
+The example CMS will also show you how the `items.json` is read to display a nice searchable and paginated list of items.
 No magic.